Piano Concerto (Reger): Structure and music

 The duration of the work is given as 39 minutes, with the first movement around 18 minutes.

-The first movement opens, like the First Piano Concerto by Brahms, with a timpani roll and orchestral fanfares.
+The first movement opens, like Brahms's First Piano Concerto, with a timpani roll and orchestral fanfares.
 The movement is composed in an "overarching sonata form", with a symphonic approach treating piano and orchestra as equals.
 Consequently, it has no cadenza.
 Reger's music is harmonically advanced, deliberately avoiding the key of F minor.
 The pianist enters in forceful octaves, followed by dramatic dialogue between soloist and orchestra.
 The second theme is lyrical in contrast.

 The second movement, marked Largo con gran espressione (slow with great expression), begins with the piano alone.
 Reger quoted melodies from Lutheran chorales, including "Wenn ich einmal soll scheiden", which is audible by oboe and first violins, "O Welt, ich muss dich lassen", and, towards the end of the movement, "Vom Himmel hoch", again in the oboe.
 The "chorale fragments" form part of an original texture.

 The final movement has been described as of "quirky character" of an "angular" theme, which is again treated in challenging virtuosity.
 Another "stormy" dialogue of piano and orchestra is finally resolved in an "affirmative conclusion" in F major.